Race for the Cure Sets Record-Breaking Goal

 "Well, I've got four sisters.
 We're all survivors," said Cathy Powell.

-She is a 38-year survivor and actually a double survivor, beating cancer twice.
+Powell is a 38-year survivor and actually a double survivor, beating cancer twice.
 She feels good now, walking again this year like she has every year for the last two decades.

 "Everything's great," Powell said.
 She says meeting new people, and especially other survivors, is her favorite part of the race.